opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/komoju/hosted-page/README.md

 ## Setup Instructions

 ### Overview
-To import the [Komoju Hosted Page Postman Collection](mapping_configuration.json) this page will take you through the following steps
+To import the [Komoju Hosted Page Postman Collection](mapping_configuration.json) this page will take you through the following steps:

-a) Sign up for a Komoju Account
+a) Sign up for a Komoju Account.

-b) Create a Merchant Account Group in OPF Workbench.
+b) Create a payment integration in OPF Workbench.

-c) Set up Your Komoju Account to work with OPF.
+c) Set up your Komoju account to work with OPF.

-d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Komoju Account unique values.
+d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF tenant and Komoju account unique values.

 ### Create a Komoju Account
-You can sign up for a free Komoju Account at https://komoju.com/en/sign_up/.
+You can sign up for a free Komoju account at https://komoju.com/en/sign_up/.

-To test the integration with [test payment data](https://doc.komoju.com/docs/test-cards) you do not need to Activate Payments.
+To test the integration with [test payment data](https://doc.komoju.com/docs/test-cards) you do not need to activate payments.

-### Creating the Merchant Account Group
+### Creating Payment Integration
-Create a new Account Group in the OPF Workbench and set the Merchant ID.
+Create a new payment integration in the OPF Workbench and set the Merchant ID.
+For reference, see [Creating Payment Integration](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html?state=DRAFT).

 You can use the Account ID value as the Merchant ID.
 This is present in the address bar of the [Komoju Merchant Backoffice tool](https://komoju.com/merchant)